rcalvis/comp423-course-notes/docs/tutorials/go-setup.md

 You have now successfully created a new directory and git repository.
 You can now begin adding commits!

+[//]: # (Can discuss repo set-up in GitHub as well because they need to be linked in order to commit)

 ### 2. Create your first commit

 Every project should include a README.md file.
 Create a new file in your directory titled "README.md" with the following contents: